-Qvolta, a startup P2P cryptocurrency-fiat exchange platform and mobile application that allows people to buy and sell bitcoins and ether using local popular payment methods has launched its minimum viable product (MVP) today.
+Qvolta, a startup P2P cryptocurrency-fiat exchange platform and mobile application that allows people to buy and sell bitcoins and ether using local popular payment methods have launched its minimum viable product (MVP) today.
 On September 15th, 2017, the full-featured product will be launched globally.

 The platform acts as a guarantor for the trades executed on it.
 Qvolta doesn’t take custody of user funds, which can attract hackers: the users’ fiat money does not go through the platform and users make payments to each other directly through the P2P exchange.
 Users are verified in accordance with the requirements of Anti Money Laundering norms (AML).